ADHD

 • Have a hard time finishing school work, chores or other tasks

-• Be told she is “lazy” or “rude” because she tends to put off or not finish important tasks
+• Be told they are “lazy” or “rude” because they tend to put off or not finish important tasks

-• Daydream when she is supposed to be paying attention (such as during a class)
+• Daydream when they are supposed to be paying attention (such as during a class)

 • Have trouble following directions